aomini/Static-testing/jest_setup.md

     },
   ],
   ```
   > For vs-code.
 Create a `jsconfig.json` in root dir.
+This helps vscode to navigate to the module.
   ```js
   {
   "compilerOptions": {